Bachelor of Information Technology (Co-op) - CG99

 Information technology (IT) is fast-paced, challenging and dynamic.
 The Bachelor of Information Technology (Co-op) has been developed to provide you with the skills and knowledge necessary for a successful career in this growth industry.

 Completing this course will provide you with a comprehensive understanding of a variety of key areas in IT and computer-based systems.
-The course includes a six month, paid work placement where you will gain real-world and hands-on experience within the industry.
+The course includes an industry placement, typically of three months duration, following the successful completion of half of your course study, where you will gain real-world and hands-on experience within the industry.

 Benefit from the flexibility to major in Application Development, Business Analysis or Cyber Security, and choose from an extensive range of elective courses so you can tailor your studies to suit your personal and professional needs.